Having a standby APIC is very useful in case of APIC failure, so you can promote the standby to take over the failed APIC.

 A Quick Note on APIC M3/L3:

 On APIC M3/L3 the default configuration from CIMC comes with hardware port Channel enabled.
 Remember that the APIC does a active/standby bonding on the 2 uplinks to the leaves.
 If you use eth2-1 and eth2-2 with this default configuration, your APIC’s LLDP neighborship will get really hosed and your APIC will never join the fabric.
 You could either connect eth2-1 and eth2-3 or eth2-2 and eth2-4 to overcome this.
 What I prefer doing is to go to CIMC and turn the default hardware Port Channel off.
 Then I use eth2-1 and eth2-2 and everything is fine.
-To do this go to CIMC of your APIC M3/L3, click on Networking/Adapter Card1, and then turn off Port Channel and save the config as shown in the diagrams below.
+To do this go to CIMC of your APIC M3/L3, click on Networking/Adapter Card1, and then turn off Port Channel and save the config as shown in the diagrams below. ( a reboot of the host will be required for this to take effect).

 First, gather all information for the APIC cluster setup so we know what to put in the standby APIC initial setup.
 You can do this via GUI or from CLI on APIC.